HODRoddy/auto-annotated-portfolio/content/pages/info.md

       *   **Promotion & Press Coverage**:
-          Getting the right press can make or break an indie band.
+          Getting the right press can make or break you.
+Even one write up can change everything.
 I work with media outlets that fit your sound, securing features and interviews that bring attention to your work.

       <!---->

       *   **Venue Connections & Booking**:
-          "Playing live is where it all comes together.
-I connect you with the best venues and promoters who align with your style, ensuring your shows are packed and your fans are engaged."
+          Playing live is where it all comes together.
+I connect you with the best venues and promoters who align with your style, ensuring your shows are packed and your fans are engaged.
+Walk before you can run.

       <!---->

       *   **Audience Growth & Engagement**:
-          "Building a dedicated fanbase is key to long-term success.
-I help you craft an authentic online presence and connect with fans who are as passionate about your music as you are."
+          Building a dedicated fanbase is key to long-term success.
+I can help you refine an authentic online presence and connect with fans who are as passionate about your music as you are.

       <!---->

-      *   **Strategic Career Development**:
+      *   **Strategic Career Development/growth and funding strategies**:
-          Whether it’s deciding on your next release or planning a tour, I work with you to create a strategy that’s built around your long-term goals and unique sound.
+          Whether it’s deciding on your next release, planning a tour or securing funding, I work with you to create a strategy that’s built around your long-term goals and unique sound.

     media:
       type: ImageBlock